1 tablet contains:

 The risk of a decrease in reliability is inevitable due to the upcoming break in taking dragees.

-(if in the 7 days preceding the first missed dragee, all dragees were taken correctly, there is no need to use additional contraceptive methods):
+A woman should strictly adhere to one of the following two options (if in the 7 days preceding the first missed tablet, all tablets were taken correctly, there is no need to use additional contraceptive methods):

 2. A woman can also stop taking dragees from the current package.
-Then she must take a break for 7 days, including the day of the pass of the dragee, and then start taking new packaging.
+Then she should take a break for 7 days, including the day of the pass of the dragee, and then start accepting new packaging.

 If a woman missed taking dragees and then during a break in taking dragees, she does not have withdrawal bleeding, pregnancy must be excluded.